What is a work item?

-Issue keys are unique identifiers for every piece of work you track with Jira.
+Work item keys are unique identifiers for every piece of work you track with Jira.
 They are easily recognizable and quick to remember.

-You'll see issue keys:
+You'll see keys:

-On issues themselves, as a label
+On work items themselves, as a label

 In search results and saved filters